Home - About AR - Learning Material - Clubs - Posters - EVs

 VEs are empowered to make appropriate adjustments to the exam process, such as reading the questions and answers to those unable to read them for any reason, and can conduct exams in homes or residential care facilities, when needed.

 If you are an existing Australian (or other) Amateur going for the Extra straight up, don't take the General paper for granted, as different knowledge, including of regulations, is required.
+Ditto a few of the regulations in the Technician paper.

 Links

-VEA, Volunteer Examiners Australia is at vea.org.au.
+VEA, Volunteer Examiners Australia, providing US and Australian exams, is at vea.org.au.

-But I'm not in SE Oz!
+But I'm not in Oz!

 For other countries see the IARU Member Societies List, or google: Amateur Radio your country

-Written by Julian Sortland, VK2YJS & AG6LE, January 2024.
+Written by Julian Sortland, VK2YJS & AG6LE, March 2026.

 Tip?
-US$2, A$3, NZ$4, GB£2, or other.
+US$2, A$3, NZ$4, GB£3, or other.
 Thanks!

 You can also buy me a non-coffee beverage: ko-fi.com/ag6le